-Also, there’s no such thing as “too small” when it comes to the amount of money to set aside for investments and Shaw Bee recommends starting with an amount you can afford.
+And there’s no such thing as “too small” when it comes to the amount of money to set aside for investments.
+Shaw Bee recommends starting with an amount you can afford.

-Here’s an example: if you set aside $100 every month for the next 20 years, you’ll get $24,000 at the end of it.
-But if you continually invest the money during that period, the sum can grow to $46,766 based on a relatively low dividend payout of six percent each year.
+For example, if you set aside $100 every month for the next 20 years, you’ll get $24,000 at the end of it.
+But according to her, if you continually invest the same amount of money during that period, the sum can grow to $46,766 based on a relatively low dividend payout of six percent each year.
 That’s almost double the original amount.

 She points out that if you start setting aside $500 every month for investment at 25, you’d have more than $1 million by the time you’re 65, based on a six percent return every year.
 This is compared to getting about half that if you start doing the same at 35.